 top of page

-I am a Professor of Education and Affiliate Professor of Philosophy at the University of Cincinnati.
-I am also President of the Ohio Valley Philosophy of Education Society, former President of the John Dewey Society and Co-Editor of the journal, Democracy & Education.
-As a philosopher of education, I use political philosophy to uncover problems in education and democracy, analyze educational policy, and envision better alternatives.
+As a philosopher of education, I use political philosophy to uncover problems in education & democracy and envision better alternatives.
 I am especially interested in issues of political agency, youth civic engagement, and educating for democracy in schools.

-I have received the University of New Hampshire Outstanding Professor award and the University of Cincinnati Distinguished Teaching and Golden Apple awards.
-My teaching and mentorship have been recognized with the Jack Twyman Award for service learning and the Sarah Grant Barber Award for student advising.
 I am also the recipient of the American Association of University Women Postdoctoral Research Fellowship and the National Endowment for the Humanities Teaching Development Fellowship and Summer Stipend.
 I received the James and Helen Merritt Distinguished Award for Philosophy of Education and the John Dewey Society Outstanding Achievement Award.

 bottom of page